izure1/klaf/README.md

 #### update(recordId: `string`, data: `string`): `string`

-You can update an existing record.
+You update an existing record.

+If the inserted data is shorter than the previous data, the existing record is updated.
-If the new data is smaller, it replaces the old one.
-If it's larger, a new record is created, and you get its ID.
-In this case, the old record is deleted and can't be used anymore.
+Conversely, if the new data is longer, a new record is created.

+These newly created records are called `alias record`, and when you call the `pick` method using the current record ID, the alias record is retrieved.
+If an alias record existed previously, the existing alias record is deleted and can no longer be used.

 #### delete(recordId: `string`): `void`